Alex-Bruno/steller-storage/README.md

 # steller-storage
-Aplicativo expo-react-native, para cadastro e vendas de produtos utilizando type-orm e sqlite
+Expo-react-native application for registering and selling products using type-orm and sqlite